tardisgo/tardisgo/README.md

 import "github.com/tardisgo/tardisgo/tardisgolib" // runtime functions for TARDIS Go
 ```

-The code requires Go 1.2 and Haxe 3.0.1.
+The code requires Go 1.2 and Haxe 3.0.1 (Haxe 3.1.0 working on OSX).
 The only development platforms tested are OSX 10.9.1, Ubuntu 13.10 32-bit, Ubuntu 12.04 64-bit and Windows 7 32-bit.

 ## Installation and use: